What is Python? Everything you need to know

 A common adage of software development is that 90 percent of the activity for a program tends to be in 10 percent of the code, so optimizing that 10 percent can yield major improvements.
 With Python, you can selectively convert that 10 percent to C or even assembly, by way of projects like Cython or Numba.
 The end result is often a program that runs within striking distance of a counterpart written entirely in C, but without being cluttered with C’s memory micromanagement details.

-In Python, developer time is usually far more valuable than machine time.
+In the Python programming language, developer time is usually far more valuable than machine time.
 Or to put it another way: For many tasks, the speed of development beats the speed of execution.

 Obviously, this is less true when you’re writing software that has high-throughput, low-concurrency demands, such as a trading application.
 But for many real-world applications, in domains ranging from systems management to machine learning, Python will prove to be rich enough and fast enough for the job.
 And the flexibility and pace of development that Python enables may allow for innovation that would be more difficult and time-consuming to achieve in other languages.